-These plans include arrangements to make information available to the public about civil protection matters and maintain arrangements to warn, inform and advise the public in the event of an emergency
+These plans include arrangements to make information available to the public about civil protection matters and maintain arrangements to warn, inform and advise the public in the event of an emergency.

-The North Yorkshire Local Resilience Forum Communications Plan covers the above (principally) and the Communications & Marketing Manager represents the Council on the relevant North Yorkshire Local Resilience Forum Sub Group.
+The North Yorkshire Local Resilience Forum Communications Plan covers the above (principally) and the Communications & Marketing Manager represents the Council on the relevant North Yorkshire Local Resilience Forum Subgroup.

-• share information with other local responders to enhance co-ordination co-operate with other local responders to enhance co-ordination and efficiency
+• share information with other local responders to enhance co-ordination

-This is achieved through the North Yorkshire Local Resilience Forum -Response to Major & Critical Incidents framework and other plans (Communications plan), and the Council's Emergency Plan, our partnership arrangements with NYCC and engagement with North Yorkshire Local Resilience Forum.
+This is achieved through the North Yorkshire Local Resilience Forum - Response to Major & Critical Incidents framework and other plans (Communications plan), and the Council's Emergency Plan, our partnership arrangements with NYCC and engagement with North Yorkshire Local Resilience Forum.